tgenman/STEM_vault/notes/math/algebra/linal/Reduced Row echelon form (RREF).md

 ![[Pasted image 20230912205352.png]]

-A _pivot_ is the first nonzero entry of a row of a matrix in row echelon form.
+A _pivot (leading element) is the first nonzero entry of a row of a matrix in row echelon form. ()

 A matrix is in _reduced row echelon form_ if it is in row echelon form, and in addition:
 4. Each pivot is equal to 1.